Swiss International Air Lines

-Swiss International Air Lines AG, stylized as SWISS, is the flag carrier of Switzerland and a subsidiary of the Lufthansa Group, as well as a Star Alliance member.
+Swiss International Air Lines AG, stylised as SWISS, is the flag carrier of Switzerland and a subsidiary of the Lufthansa Group, as well as a Star Alliance member.
 It operates scheduled services in Europe and to North America, South America, Africa and Asia.
-Zurich Airport serves as its main hub and Geneva Airport as its secondary hub.
+Zurich Airport serves as its main hub, and Geneva Airport as its secondary hub.

-The company maintains its registered office and operational headquarters at EuroAirport Basel Mulhouse Freiburg in Basel.
-It also maintains offices in Kloten, near Zurich Airport.
+The company maintains its registered office and operational headquarters in Kloten, near Zurich Airport.

 The airline was formed following the bankruptcy in 2002 of Swissair, Switzerland's then-flag carrier.
 The new airline was built around what had been Swissair's regional subsidiary, Crossair.
 Swiss retains Crossair's IATA code LX (Swissair's code was SR).
-It assumed Swissair's old ICAO code of SWR (Crossair's was CRX), to maintain international traffic rights.
+It assumed Swissair's old ICAO code of SWR (Crossair's was CRX) to maintain international traffic rights.

 History

 Swiss International Air Lines' first logo, used from 2002 to 2011.

 Swiss originally took over several McDonnell Douglas MD-11 from its predecessor.

 Three Airbus aircraft of Swiss: an A319-100, A320-200, and A330-200, all painted in the airline's first livery.

 A Swiss Boeing 777-300ER, the airline's largest aircraft, in the revised livery with larger billboard titles.